jamespfarley/Udacity_FWD_Capstone_Travel_App/README.md

 - Current forecast, high and low temperature for the day
 - An image related to the destination

+The app employs the use of Local Storage to allow the user to save the travel itinerary.
+If the page is closed then revisited, the itinerary is displayed.
+The user also has the option remove the itinerary from Local Storage which also deletes the information from the UI.

 ## API's
 The app queries the following :
 - [Geonames](http://www.geonames.org/export/web-services.html) api returning the city name, country latitude, and longitude.